scandycuz/angular-twitter/README.md

 ## Future Directions for the Project

-In addition the already implemented features, there are additional features that could further enhance the project.
+There are additional features that could further enhance the project.

 ### Improved Twitter API integration

-Improved Tweet filtering to further increase result relevancy.
+Improve Tweet filtering to further increase result relevancy.

 ### Categories